“Five minutes please.” He pleads.

 “Very funny, ha-ha-ha,” she fakes a laugh.
 “No way.”

 Outside the apartment court, he hugs her before she enters the Uber cab.
 Then waves back at her as the cab drives off.
 He takes a few minutes longer in the warm sunlight before walking away, thinking; I wish Stacy stayed longer today.

 “Hey,” Lawrence responds.

 “What will you have today?”

 “Uhm, what’s on the chef’s special list?”
-He turns towards the board and makes up his mind before the lady can respond.
+He turns towards the board and makes up his mind before the lady responds.
 “I’ll have that one, number 5.”

 “Sawa, give me like five minutes.”
 The lady punches in the order.

 He sits on the seat with the rustic glass coffee table piled with the day’s newspapers.
-Flips through and stops to look at a waiter walking in his direction then passes.
+Flips through and stops to look at a waiter walking his direction then passes.
 He checks around the restaurant as if looking for something or someone then gets back to flipping through the Daily Nation, skimming through a sports article.

 The lady at the counter waves at him to signal the order is ready.
 He walks up to her, yanks his wallet off his pocket and draws two notes out of it.

 “Here you go,” she says, handing him the brown bag.

 “Oh, thank you.”

 Back at his apartment, he walked to the kitchen to warm his meal.
 His phone alerted an incoming message, ‘Bing!’
-He checked it to see the message.
 It was Stacy; [Hey Babe, did I leave my fuchsia scarf there?]

 He turned towards the living room and saw it lying on the couch.
 Then texted back.
 After warming his meal, he walked to the couch and placed his plate on the table.

 He sat down and held the scarf in his hands, closed his eyes for a second as he drew it for a sniff.
 Taking in her sweet seductive scent.
 Holding the scarf so delicately as if he was holding her in his arms.
 Something he always seemed to long for more than she did.

 At that moment, he heard words escape his lips, almost as a surprise whisper.
 “I wish you loved me as I do Stacy.”